 A primary purpose of the church is godly fellowship.
 True fellowship allows members to develop relationships with one another at a depth necessary to truly care for each other’s needs and hold one another accountable to the spiritual commitments we have made.
-For this reason we have reserved Sunday afternoon/evening for a time to break down into smaller groups to sing, share, pray with one another, and study the Word for greater understanding and application.
+For this reason we have reserved Sunday afternoon/evening and also Wednesday evening for a time to break down into smaller groups to sing, share, pray with one another, and study the Word for greater understanding and application.

 Additionally, our fellowship groups provide support and encouragement for members of the group, such as meals and hospital visits, thus embodying the one-anothers of Scripture and personalizing the care each person receives.
 To this end, we encourage all members of Grace to be involved in a fellowship group as a means of using their giftedness to build up the body.